k2view-academy/K2View-Academy/articles/38_reports/02_create_new_report.md

 3. Create the data binding between the report elements and the data set's fields.
 4. Set the report's layout design (fonts, colors, etc.).

-This article describes how to create a new report and define its data source and data set(s).
+This article describes how to create a new report and how to define its data source and data set(s).
 Further articles of this guide explain about further steps of the report creation.

 ### New Report